nodoherty/cftextlocal/README.md

 Documentation
 =============
-Full documentation and usage examples will be available from [documentation site](http://nodoherty.github.io/cftextlocal/).
+Full documentation and usage examples will be available from the [documentation site](http://nodoherty.github.io/cftextlocal/) and [http://cftextlocal.readthedocs.org/en/latest/] here.
 I will try to keep this updated as and when new functionality is added / updated.

 Tests
 =====